franboud/fbquicknav.js/README.md

 Add the `jsQuickNav__section` class on each section that you want in the quicknav.

 ### CSS
 The basic styles are in the `style.css` file.
-Copy those classes in your project.
+Copy those classes in your project for a CSS base.

 ## Required